muneeb21/Assignment-gingerpan/README.md

 **Key point**

-- Enter the users and orders mentioned in the table first given first.(Postman can me used for it)
+- Enter the users and orders mentioned in the table first given first.(Postman can be used for it)

 **Model Schemas**